google/skia/site/docs/user/sksl.md

   premultiplied vs. unpremultiplied.
 Many operations don't make sense if you mix both kinds of color together.

-Skia _enforces_ that the color produced by your SkSL is a valid premultiplied color.
-In other words, `RGB ≤ A`.
-If your SkSL returns colors where that is not true, they will be clamped, leading to incorrect colors.
 The image below demonstrates this: properly premultiplied colors produce a smooth gradient as alpha decreases.
-Unpremultipled colors cause the gradient to display incorrectly, with a shift in hue as the alpha changes.
-This hue shift is caused by Skia clamping the color's RGB values to its alpha.
+Unpremultipled colors cause the gradient to display incorrectly, becoming too bright and shifting hue as the alpha changes.

-<fiddle-embed name='ceeb91dcae2274c5c0e8f76a45af0678'></fiddle-embed>
+<fiddle-embed name='4aa28e27a9682fec18d8c0ca265151ad'></fiddle-embed>

 ---